All it takes is one day to start making an impact on your finances. Learn ways to save money on your monthly household bills.

 [Visual of “small cost for initial investment of tv antenna/ large savings over the course of a year”]

 Now, if you decide to go with satellite or cable– shop around and negotiate.
 You may find a cheaper option, or your current provider may be willing to lower your monthly payment to keep you as a satisfied customer.
 A couple of phone calls could save you money each month.

-[visual of individual watching and closing out of a movie on their phone]
+[Visual of individual watching and closing out of a game on their phone]

 Finally, if you need to use a phone for your work, you might consider checking with your employer to see if they might cover your cell phone expenses.
 Or, if you’re self-employed, you might be able to get a tax deduction for your phone expenses.